 - How to get your experience and qualifications from another country recognized

-To give you an idea of the payscale, here are the 2019 Low, Median, and High pay scales for different trades in Canada.
+To give you an idea of the payscale, here are the 2022 pay scales for different trades in Canada.
 But, these figures are national averages, and wages will vary at the provincial and regional levels.

 While there is an overall demand for tradespeople, it’s important to understand where there is a demand for specific trades within Canada.
 For example, some provinces or territories may have a higher demand for your trade.
 And, even within a province or territory, there may be specific regions that have a great demand for specific trades.